For students in our self-paced course sections:

 The pro-rata refund policy is always effective regardless of whether a student did or did not begin a course.
 For questions about withdrawing from NetMath courses, contact us at firstname.lastname@example.org

 Day counts in the table below represent calendar days, not just workweek (Monday – Friday) days and are based upon the registration date of the course.

 Students may withdraw from our 16-week courses at any point in the course prior to sitting for the final exam.
 Such withdrawals will not be recorded on an Illinois transcript and no grade, including a “W”, will be recorded on the transcript.

-This table serves as a reference tool for estimating tuition refunds based on approximate withdrawal dates.
+This table serves as a guide for estimating tuition refunds based on approximate withdrawal dates.
+Once registered, each student will receive a refund schedule that reflects the specific dates by which they should withdraw to qualify for partial tuition refund.
 Once a withdrawal is processed, a confirmation email will be sent to the student listing any tuition refund the student may be entitled to receive.

 |If withdrawing within||% refund of tuition|

 |Weeks 1 – 2||Day 1 – 13||90%|